 Abstract: Dr. Yagi examines the chemistry of low molecular weight phenolic and chromone components of the latex exudate and glycoproteins from the gel of Aloe vera.

 Abstract: In this report, data on the isolation of a glycoprotein (aloe glycoprotein) with bradykinin-degrading activity on an isolated guinea pig ileum in vitro and a proteolytic activity against bradykinin are presented.

 Abstract: Shows the characterization of the chemical and physical properties of a glycoprotein that has a lectin property and that stimulates DNA synthesis in BHK 21 cells.
 Aloe lectin, which induces blastmitogenesis, may be responsible for the therapeutic effect of aloe on burns.

-Abstract: This paper deal with isolation and structure determination of particular phenol glucosides.
+Abstract: This paper deals with isolation and structure determination of particular phenol glucosides.